Lorraineken/fashion-store/server/README.md

 # Fashion Store API

-This project is based on an API that allows users to view and purchase products within a fashion store.The api is built with ruby on rails.
+This project is based on an API that allows users to view and purchase products within a fashion store.The api is built with ruby on rails and working with postgreSQL database.

 It's is a server side application which contains categories, products, orders, reviews, users, roles and payments.
 Access to various endpoints are determined based on the users' roles whereby the main roles are customer and Admin.